Personal environmental impact accounting: Conception

 Lotter, at the time a graduate student in ecology at the University of California, Davis, developed the PEIA methodology while teaching a course on the History of Western Consciousness in the UC Davis Experimental College.
-He realized that, while individuals in contemporary Western society generally have an enormous environmental impact, there is very little awareness of it and no method for its quantification or assessment.
+He realized that, while individuals in contemporary Western society generally have an enormous environmental impact, most were unaware of it, and no method existed for its quantification or assessment.

 Development

-The first software version of the PEIA methodology was the DOS-based EnviroAccount software, written in QuickBasic and completed in 1992.
-The basic PEIA algorithms were then transferred to Windows 3.1 based EarthAware software, released in 1996.
+The first software version of the PEIA methodology was EnviroAccount for MS-DOS, written in QuickBasic and completed in 1992.
+The program asked users 115 questions, then provided a score to indicate the user's personal environmental impact.

-EarthAware is still available for download and runs on Windows 32-bit computers.
+Lotter later created EarthAware, released in 1996, which built from EnviroAccount, and ran on Windows 3.1.
+EarthAware provided internet links for users to learn more about their environmental impact.
+After the test, users could print out their test results and areas for improvement.
+They would also receive a label ranging from "Eco-Titan" for the most environmentally friendly to "Eco-Tyrannosaurus Rex" for those "bound for extinction" doing the most harm to the planet.

 Lotter also authored a book on the topic, EarthScore: Your Personal Environmental Audit and Guide.